goodekat/LIME-research-journals/README.md

 **Current Week**

-  - look into bibText and add to paper
-  - work on paper
+  - finish writing and editing introduction
+  - draft background section
+  - fix outline of the rest of the paper now that I have a clear vision

+**Later**

   - finish journal on understanding lime (look at the RF in the local region lime is considering to see if it agrees with the lime explanations)